Campaign For Better Sewage Treatment

 - Bad odours and brown water.
 Treated water is grey or black.
 Surfers Against Sewage writes that ‘if the water’s brown and smells like shit – it probably is’.

-SAS says if brown foamy water is lapping at the shore and ‘smells funky – it’s probably shit’.
+You can email your MP about illegal dischard of raw sewage.
+Surfers Against Sewage says that if brown foamy water is lapping at the shore and ‘smells funky – it’s probably shit’.

 What Causes Sewage Pollution?